 Inspecting your roof regularly, you can spot shingles that are missing, loose or have heavy element wear/tear.
 Repairing your roof now will prepare your home for the spring because during the winter months of snow coverage, you are not able to see damaged shingles until you discover the water leak on your ceiling.

 If your door hinges are dirty and clogged, they will struggle to work during the colder winter months.
 To prevent more expensive repairs, clean and grease your door hinges.
-This will help garage door especially to open and close.
+This will help garage doors especially to open and close.

 Gutters & Downspouts